SAW Teaching

 What’s included?

-• Mentorship from SAW staff, instructors and wider professional cartoonist community.
+• Mentorship from SAW staff, instructors, and wider professional cartoonist community.

-• $1000 stipend per month up to 3 months.
+• $1000 stipend for the 3 months.

 • Tabling opportunities at SAW table at major alternative comics conventions in the United States (we regularly attend MoCCA, SPX, CAKE, MICE, and Short Run).

 In exchange, SAW asks that acknowledgement of support be included in all public material including print and digital publications.
 Fellows retain rights to their work and SAW will only share with permission of the creator.
-There is no expectation of a finished work by the end of the Fellowship period.

 Spotlighting 2023 Fellow